No Fool, No More: Commercial reception

-The song became a minor pop and R&B hit in the US, UK, and New Zealand.
-The single peaked in the Top 40 on Billboard's Hot R&B Songs, Hot 100 at #57, and Top 40 on New Zealand Top Singles chart.
+"No Fool, No More" peaked within the top 40 of the Billboard Hot R&B Singles chart, peaked at number 57 on the Billboard Hot 100, and reached number 34 in New Zealand.
 In 1998, the award-winning group promoted the song by performing on several day time talk shows, including The Rosie O'Donnell Show, The Oprah Winfrey Show and The Tonight Show.